City of Regina Homepage

 Space It

 Leave enough space around your cart so that you can easily walk around it.
-There should be at least one metre (four feet) of space between other objects such as parked cars, power poles, utility boxes, fences, downspouts and garages.
+There should be at least 1.2 meters (approximately four feet) of space between other objects such as parked cars, power poles, utility boxes, fences, downspouts and garages.

 Step 4: